The 20 Best Poland Syndrome Doctors in Italy

 Bergamo, IT

-Marco Crimi practices in Bergamo, Italy.
+Marco Crimi practices practicing medicine in Bergamo, Italy.
 Mr. Crimi is rated as an Advanced expert by MediFind in the treatment of Poland Syndrome.
-His top areas of expertise are Poland Syndrome, Syndactyly, and Acromicric Dysplasia.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Poland Syndrome, Syndactyly, and Acromicric Dysplasia.

 Advanced in Poland Syndrome